Fast magnetic reconnection structures in Poynting-flux dominated jets: Numerical Method

 \subsection{Magnetic Reconnection Search Algorithm and Reference Frames}

 In order to search magnetic reconnection events in our Poynting-flux dominated jet simulations in the relativistic regime, we have used a modified version of the algorithm developed by \citet{kadowaki_etal_18} \citep[see also,][]{zhdankin_etal_13}.
-As in the previous work, we select a sample of cells with a current density value ($\boldsymbol{J}=\boldsymbol{\nabla}\times \boldsymbol{B}$) higher than five times the average one taken in the whole system ($|\boldsymbol{J}_{max}|> \epsilon \langle |\boldsymbol{J}| \rangle$, for $\epsilon=5$), and choose those cells where $|\boldsymbol{J}_{max}|$ is a local maximum within a subarray data cube of size $3 \times 3 \times 3$ cells.
-Then, we evaluate the eigenvalues and eigenvectors of the current density Hessian matrix around each local maximum cell to obtain a new local coordinate system ($e_1$,$e_2$,$e_3$; see Figure \ref{fig:scheme_jet}) centered in the magnetic reconnection site, since it is not necessarily aligned with one of the axes of the Cartesian coordinate system \citep[for more details; see][]{kadowaki_etal_18,zhdankin_etal_13}.
+As in the previous work, we select a sample of cells with a current density value ($\boldsymbol{J}=\boldsymbol{\nabla}\times \boldsymbol{B}$) five times higher than the average one taken in the whole system ($|\boldsymbol{J}_{max}|> \epsilon \langle |\boldsymbol{J}| \rangle$, for $\epsilon=5$), and choose those cells where $|\boldsymbol{J}_{max}|$ is a local maximum within a subarray data cube of size $3 \times 3 \times 3$ cells.
+Then, we evaluate the eigenvalues and eigenvectors of the current density Hessian matrix around each local maximum cell to obtain a new local coordinate system ($e_1$,$e_2$,$e_3$; see Figure \ref{fig:scheme_jet}) centered in the magnetic reconnection site since it may not be necessarily aligned with one of the axes of the Cartesian coordinate system \citep[for more details; see][]{kadowaki_etal_18,zhdankin_etal_13}.
 The edges of the reconnection (or diffusion) regions are defined when the current density decays to half of the maximum value along the $e_1$, $e_2$ and $e_3$ directions ($|\boldsymbol{J}_{edge}|=0.5|\boldsymbol{J}_{max}|$).

 These latter steps are applied in the coordinate frame (hereafter jet frame), where the relativistic jet simulations are performed (see the previous sections).
 However, since each local maximum cell can move relative to the jet frame with relativistic velocities, we have introduced the reconnection comoving frame (tilded variables) to evaluate quantitatively the reconnection events.
-We then transformed all the variables inside each subarray data cube from the jet to the reconnection frame, via generalized Lorentz transformations, and introduced additional criteria for the magnetic and velocity fields (at the reconnection frame) to constrain the sample (see more details in Section \ref{sec:edges}).
+We then transformed all the variables inside each subarray data cube from the jet to the reconnection frame, via generalized Lorentz transformations.
+In order to remove false-positive events, we also introduced additional criteria for the magnetic and velocity fields (at the reconnection frame), where we selected only those regions with opposite magnetic field and inflow velocity components at the upper and lower edges of the reconnection sites.
+Furthermore, all the identified regions in the final sample have at least one outflow velocity component at the left or right edges (see more details in Section \ref{sec:edges}).

 With this algorithm, we can evaluate several features of the diffusion regions, such as the reconnection structures, the reconnected components of the magnetic field, and the magnetic reconnection rate, showing the advantages of this analysis.
 In Section \ref{sec:rec}, we will focus on the study of these features.